208: Lost Continent

 Remember, Robin.
 Both hands on the Batrope.

-In the 1966-1968 ABC TV series Batman, starring Adam West as the Caped Crusader and Burt Ward as Robin, the Boy Wonder, whenever the Dynamic Duo had to scale a building, they were filmed scaling a rope with their feet firmly planted on the face of the building.
+In the 1966-1968 ABC TV series Batman, starring Adam West as the Caped Crusader and Burt Ward as Robin, the Boy Wonder, whenever the Dynamic Duo had to scale a building, they were filmed clinging to a rope with their feet firmly planted on the face of the building.
 This was accomplished by shooting the actors walking horizontally and turning the image on edge.
 The sequence became famous not only for its absurdity but also for the frequent guest star cameos.
 Invariably, as they ascended, a famous person would poke their head out of a window in wonderment at the sight of masked vigilantes on the building.
-Such famous cameos include Dick Clark, Sammy Davis Jr., Jerry Lewis, and Santa Claus (played by Andy Devine).
+Such cameos included Dick Clark, Sammy Davis Jr., Jerry Lewis, and Santa Claus (played by Andy Devine).

 No one will be admitted during the breathtaking climbing scene.

-Ooh, lemme tell ya, workin’ the Catskills is tough, ooooh.
+[Imitating Rodney Dangerfield] Ooh, lemme tell ya, workin’ the Catskills is tough, ooooh.

 Dope on a rope.